 Based on the financial metrics in this post, I believe everybody should strive to become part of the mass affluent crowd.
 There are 33 million mass affluent people in the United States according to the Federal Reserve.
 Making six figures or reaching the seven figure net worth milestone is achievable based on occupations that are available to the masses today.

 Manage Your Finances In One Place: The best way to become financially independent and join the mass affluent class is to get a handle on your finances by signing up with Personal Capital.
 They are a free online platform which aggregates all your financial accounts in one place so you can see where you can optimize.
 Before Personal Capital, I had to log into eight different systems to track 25+ difference accounts (brokerage, multiple banks, 401K, etc) to manage my finances.
 Now, I can just log into Personal Capital to see how my stock accounts are doing and how my net worth is progressing.
 I can also see how much I’m spending every month.

 The best tool is their Portfolio Fee Analyzer which runs your investment portfolio through its software to see what you are paying.
 I found out I was paying $1,700 a year in portfolio fees I had no idea I was paying!
+They’ve also got an incredible Retirement Planning Calculator, which uses your real linked data to see how you’ll do in retirement.
 There is no better financial tool online for people serious about building wealth.